 Our long-term idea with Drainiac.ai is to create the “world’s most experienced AI inspector” © for CCTV survey video analysis catering towards all major classification standards (cf. Waymo’s most experienced driver).

 Working full time plus overtime for the BMW Group and starting Drainiac.ai on the side is a challenge but worth it.
 It’s a valuable opportunity and combination for faster learning.
 At BMW I support in my role as project lead our goal to deliver high quality software with a premium user experience at a global scale with potentially millions of users in a relatively defined setting.
 With Drainiac.ai we can be creative about everything we do.
+From zero to commercial launch.
 Why, how, what.
-Technologies we apply, partnerships we aim to build, product architecture, features, working style, business model, strategy, target users.
+Technologies we apply, partnerships we aim to build, product architecture, features, prioritization, working style, business model, strategy, target users and more.
 Sharpening an entrepreneurial mindset.
-Of course at a much smaller scale where mistakes are a more acceptable learning opportunity.
+Both from a product development point of view as well as from a leadership perspective.
+Learning from mistakes in this setting feels also easier for me because the scale and effect are much smaller.

-Therefore Drainiac.ai has been and continues to be an interesting learning opportunity both from a technical and a leadership perspective.
-Where before for me it was an onboard robotics focus in a research setting relying mostly on ROS, C++, OpenCV and TensorFlow (e.g. ShadowCam).
+Drainiac.ai has been and continues to be an interesting learning opportunity: Where before for me it was an onboard robotics focus in a research setting relying mostly on ROS, C++, OpenCV and TensorFlow (e.g. ShadowCam).
 It’s now about a robust and scalable backend application in a production setting where we work with Python, FastAPI/REST, Postgres, Rust, Go, Nginx, Traefik, Docker, RabbitMQ/AMQP, React, Nest and more.
-In addition to the tech stack it’s also about holistically bringing an idea to live, from zero to commercial launch, building & managing partnerships, running a small company and having fun along the way.

 On a more personal note I would like to take the opportunity to deeply thank my project partner and friend Magnus.
 We met at CDTM’s Class of Fall 2015.
 Magnus is essential to Drainiac.ai and only with him, his dedication and experience we were able to build our product so well and so quickly.
 Our thanks also goes to Shahzil who has joined our team recently and is the force behind our Drainiac.ai Portal.
 We would like to thank Mindinventory for their support during ramp up.